Smart Home & AI Devices Worth Buying

 Eufy RoboVac X9 Pro — Best Mid-Range Robot Vacuum

 For a more accessible price point, the Eufy X9 Pro combines vacuum and mop functionality with solid AI mapping.
 It handles carpet and hard floors well, and the obstacle avoidance (LiDAR + camera) is reliable.
 No subscription required for basic features — a meaningful differentiator.
-In a mixed-floor home with a combination of hardwood and low-pile carpet, it transitioned between surfaces without getting stuck or slowing down noticeably.

 Best forMid-range budgets, mixed floor types